owlike/genson/website/Documentation/Extensions.md

  * **XmlAccessorType** can be used to define how to detect properties (fields, methods, public only etc).

  * **XmlTransient** to exclude a field or get/set from ser/deser process.

+ * **XmlRootElement** by default has no effect, but when used with new JAXBBundle().wrapRootValues(true) allows to wrap/unwrap the root classes annotated with @XmlRootElement in another object.
+By default the key used is the class name with first letter to lower case.

 ###Supported types###